syncfusion-content/xamarin-docs/Xamarin/SfTreeMap/Customization.md

 ![](TreeMapLevels_images/RangeColor.png)

-### Desaturation Color Mapping
+### DesaturationColorMapping

-You can differentiate all the leaf nodes using the [`DesaturationColorMapping`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.DesaturationColorMapping.html) property of the tree map.
-Differentiation is achieved, even though same color is applied for all the leaf nodes by varying the opacity of the leaf nodes based on the [`Color`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.DesaturationColorMapping~Color.html) value specified in the color value range using [`RangeMinimum`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.DesaturationColorMapping~RangeMinimum.html) and [`RangeMaximum`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.DesaturationColorMapping~RangeMaximum.html) value of the data collection.
-You can also bound the opacity range by setting [`From`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.DesaturationColorMapping~From.html) and [`To`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.DesaturationColorMapping~To.html) property of the `DesaturationColorMapping`.
+You can differentiate all the leaf nodes using the [`DesaturationColorMapping`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.DesaturationColorMapping.html) property of TreeMap.
+Differentiation can be achieved even though the same color is applied for all the leaf nodes by varying the opacity of the leaf nodes based on the [`Color`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.DesaturationColorMapping~Color.html) value specified in the color value range using the [`RangeMinimum`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.DesaturationColorMapping~RangeMinimum.html) and [`RangeMaximum`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.DesaturationColorMapping~RangeMaximum.html) values of data collection.
+You can also bind the opacity range by setting the [`From`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.DesaturationColorMapping~From.html) and [`To`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.DesaturationColorMapping~To.html) properties of `DesaturationColorMapping`.

 {% tabs %}